hellohaptik/chatbot_ner/docs/api_call.md

 - Example:

   - Example 1:

+    - Use the **timezone** parameter to pass your current timezone to time detection

     - ```python
       message = "John arrived at the bus stop at 13:50 hrs, expecting the bus to be there in 15 mins. \